 This Memorial Day, our thoughts turn to you who, unbidden, answered your country’s call, you who truly were–and are–the best and brightest.
 We know your rest is troubled.
 How could it be otherwise?
 The America for which you fought and died is in jeopardy.
-Half of the country is “The Resistance,” resisting the Constitution, the rule of law and the love of liberty, trying to depose a lawfully elected president, everything you fought and died to preserve.
+Half of the country is “The Resistance,” resisting the Constitution, the rule of law and the love of liberty.
+Racism disguised as “social justice’ is abroad in the land, stirring up division and hate among those who were formerly Americans.
+Even our military is riven by Marxists seeking “domestic terrorists”–you.
 As William Butler Yeats, in The Second Coming, said:

 The best lack all conviction, while the worst are full of passionate intensity.

-Yeats speaks of the self-imagined elite, those who seek to control and dominate, not serve, not you–never you.
-America has a Commander In Chief again, but many in our government, including our intelligence apparatus, the Department of Justice, the D/S/C Congress and the FBI, and virtually all of the news media, are doing all they can to destroy him that they may return to the glory years of Barack Obama and the fundamental transformation of America into a socialist worker’s paradise.
+Yeats speaks of the self-imagined elite, those who seek to control and dominate, not serve, not you–-never you.
+America no longer has a Commander In Chief, and many in our government, including our intelligence apparatus, the Department of Justice, the D/S/C Congress and the FBI, and virtually all of the news media, are doing all they can to destroy America, to fundamentally transform it into a socialist worker’s paradise.
+Our cities are ablaze, our police disheartened and disbanded, free speech is threatened and our foreign enemies encouraged.
 There is no longer a loyal opposition; members of the D/S/C Party are racing to the left at blinding speed, heedless of the lessons of history, heedless of the virtues for which you fought and died.

 Politicians wail that breaking the law and destroying the Constitution is the highest expression of patriotism.
 You understood patriotism.
 You lived it, and died giving your all that others might understand it.

-You understood how rare and precious American citizenship is.
+Even as our temporary President has thrown open our borders, devalued citizenship and labeled all Americans racists, you understood how rare and precious American citizenship is.
+You fought to uphold and preserve a color blind society and to maintain equal justice for all.
 You lived patriotism, not the politically expedient rhetoric thrown in the faces of Americans by corrupt politicians and cynical, dim-witted, self-absorbed entertainers, but the patriotism that ever lives in the hearts of Americans.
 You knew what it meant to give the last full measure of devotion:

 …that government of the people, by the people, for the people, shall not perish from the earth.

 Always, when we have needed great men and women, we have found them.
 They stood and said: “here am I; send me.”
 You were among them.
-When we needed not the coddled, addled, self-imagined elite, but the truly best and brightest, they have always donned the uniform and taken up arms in the defense of liberty, just as you did.
+When we needed not the coddled, addled, self-imagined elite, the race hustlers and corrupt and criminal, but the truly best and brightest, they have always donned the uniform and taken up arms in the defense of liberty, just as you did.

 In Henry V, William Shakespeare wrote a speech that resonates in the hearts of every warrior.
 He speaks of a climactic battle on Saint Crispin’s Day, but your days were no less meaningful, your sacrifice no less great: